QCrypt/website-2021/content/charter.md

 Talks are reviewed and selected based on scientific excellence.
 The two PC chairs make final a selection from the scientifically excellent talks to create a balanced and interesting program, encouraging broad participation and representation of topics in QCRYPT.

+## Advisory committee

+The advisory committee (AC) advises the SC on the long-term direction of the conference series.
+The AC has at most 10 members covering a broad range of geographical locations and scientific expertise.
+The advisory committee is regularly informed by the SC about the progress of the conference organization and gives input on future decisions, for instance on invited speakers and sponsorship contributed talks.
+AC members can be invited speakers, and are allowed to submit and present contributed papers.

+## Student paper prize

+Since 2011, QCrypt features a prize for the best student submission.
+A submission is eligible for the student prize if and only if the main author(s) is/are a student(s) at the time of the submission and will present the work at QCrypt, and further a significant portion of the work must have been done by said student(s), including contributions to the key ideas.
+Eligibility can only be indicated at the time of submission.
+In very exceptional cases, including but not limited to parental leave or visa denial, a submission may still be considered eligible even if it is not presented by the/a student.
+Such exceptions must be approved by the PC chairs before the start of the conference.
+The student(s) are responsible for notifying all authors that the paper was nominated for the student prize, and all authors have 14 days following submission to voice any disagreements about the paper’s nomination to the PC chair.
+The PC chair is free to ask for any clarifications regarding the students’ contributions at any time.

+The PC may select a number of eligible submissions for a shortlist.
+The final decision will be made in discussion with the SC, and the prize will be announced and awarded during the conference.

+## History of QCRYPT

+QCRYPT was founded by Matthias Christandl and Stephanie Wehner, and the initial members of its steering committee were instrumental in its early development.
+The members of the steering committee continue to give their time to provide an excellent conference for the community.

+### PC Chairs
 |Edition |PC chair| PC co-chair
 |:----|:---|:---|:---|
 |2011 Zürich | Matthias Christandl